top of page

 How to create a marketing portfolio

-Portfolios are most often associated with artists and writers - a bundle of paintings, a collection of photographs, or perhaps a folder full of poems.
-The concept, though, is relevant to nearly every career.
-At its core, a portfolio website is a compilation of your best work: the projects that exemplify your qualifications, training and experience - whether its a professional model portfolio or something else.
+At its core, a portfolio website is a compilation of your best work: the projects that exemplify your qualifications, training and experience, whether its a professional model portfolio or something else.
 For marketing professionals, such a collection is vital for highlighting your specific skill set and professional style.
 Armed with this resource, you can earn the attention of recruiters, obtain new job opportunities and bolster your credibility in the industry.

-Rather than compiling a printed collection of your work, nowadays you’re better off creating a portfolio website (see best portfolio website builders) and putting your portfolio online.
+Rather than compiling a printed collection of your work, nowadays you’re better off creating a marketing portfolio website (see best portfolio website builders) and putting your portfolio online.
 Here’s everything you need to know about how to create a marketing portfolio, including what it should include and tips to build your own.
 To make the process go smoothly, we’ve also gathered examples of portfolio websites and web portfolios that you can use as inspiration.

 What is a marketing portfolio?

-A marketing portfolio is a collection of work samples that showcases a marketer's skills, experience and accomplishments.
+A marketing portfolio is a collection of work samples that showcase a marketer's skills, experience and accomplishments.
 It can be used to apply for new jobs, attract new clients or simply demonstrate one's expertise in the field.

 Why you need a marketing portfolio